I am broadly interested in Probabilistic Machine Learning, Perception and Geometry,

 generative models hold enormous potential to accelerate scientific discovery.

-They harness powerful representations learned from datasets to speed up the formulation
+They harness powerful representations learned from datasets to speed up the

 of novel hypotheses with the potential to impact material discovery broadly.